-To keep our Bibimbap gout friendly and vegan we will Beyond Meat Burger patties instead of meat.
-When I bought the these we were going to make burgers.
-But after making the spinach bibimbap sounded good.
-They do have a ground "beef" product and tha should also work.
+To keep our Bibimbap gout friendly and vegan, we will use Beyond Meat Burger patties instead of meat.
+When I bought these, we were going to make burgers.
+But after making the spinach, bibimbap sounded good.
+They do have a ground "beef" product, and that should also work.

 Some of the ingredients that you will need.

 Soy Sauce: This is a Korean brand that I like.

 Garlic: For convenience pre chopped garlic can be a big time saver.
 Fresh is better but yes this is real life.